namshi/coding-standards/php.md

 ```

-The logger argument SHOULD BE always the last argument.
+The logger argument SHOULD BE always the last argument, preceding the first optional argument

 When catching an exception and we use the `Logger`, we SHOULD always provide the complete exception message (**TBD**)